simongcc/essential-blocks-for-gutenberg/readme.txt

 ### Are you Looking for Gutenberg Supported Theme?
-Check out [Polmo Lite](https://wordpress.org/themes/polmo-lite/), best Compatible Theme with Gutenberg and "Essential Blocks for Gutenberg" Plugin.
+Check out [Polmo Lite](https://wordpress.org/themes/polmo-lite/), best Compatible Theme with Gutenberg and "Easy Blocks for Gutenberg" Plugin.
 Some Core Features of Polmo Lite:
 - Modern and Clean Design
 - Anchor functionality for One Page sites
 - Parallax images in sections